 For over 100 years, marketers have been cashing in on the power of influencers and brand advocates to promote everything from pancake mix to cigarettes to umbrellas.
-Of course, the world of influencer marketing looks different nowadays than it did in the late 19th century, but its principles are still pretty much unchanged.
+Of course, the world of influencer marketing looks different nowadays than it did in the late 18th century, but its principles are still pretty much unchanged.
+Let’s talk about the history of influencer marketing.

 How Do We Define Influencer Marketing?